 The FAIRTRADE Mark

-(FLO).
-These standards are agreed through a process of research and consultation with key participants in the Fairtrade scheme, including producers themselves, traders, NGOs, academic institutions and labelling organisations such as the Fairtrade Foundation.
+.
+These standards are agreed through research and consultation with members of the Fairtrade scheme, including farmers and workers themselves, traders, NGOs, academic institutions and labelling organisations such as the Fairtrade Foundation.

 If you have seen a misuse of the FAIRTRADE Mark/Fairtrade (one word) please report it here